StackmateNetwork/stackmate-core/src/bip392/README.md

 ## Key Source Construction

-The key used will be a `sha256(privatekey)` derived from the mnemonic seed based on a derivation scheme.
+The key used for encryption will be a `sha256(privatekey)` derived from the mnemonic seed based on a derivation scheme.

-Consensus is required only on the above key source construction.
+## Derivation Scheme

 We propose using the following derivation scheme: